 DHS requires the County/Joinder to submit a separate record, or "pseudo claim," each time an individual has an encounter with a provider.
 An encounter is a service provided to an individual.
 This would include, but not be limited to, a professional contact between an individual and a provider and will result in more than one encounter if more than one service is rendered.
 For services provided by County/Joinder contractors and subcontractors, it is the responsibility of the County/Joinder to take appropriate action to provide the DHS with accurate and complete encounter data.
-DHS' point of contact for encounter data will be the County/Joinder to take appropriate action to provide to take appropriate action to provide to take appropriate action to provide the County/Joinder to take appropriate action to provide DHS with accurate and complete data for payments made by County/Joinder to its subcontractors or providers.
+DHS' point of contact for encounter data will be the County/Joinder and no other subcontractors or providers.
+It is the responsibility of the County/Joinder to take appropriate action to provide DHS with accurate and complete data for payments made by County/Joinder to its subcontractors or providers.
 DHS will evaluate the validity through edits and audits in PROMISe, timeliness, and completeness through routine monitoring reports based on submitted encounter data.